brimdata/zed/docs/language/search-syntax.md

 available.
 To use them, simply place a `/` character before and after the regexp.

-For example, since there's so many high schools in our sample data, to find only records containing strings that _begin_ with the word `High`:
+For example, since there are many high schools in our sample data, to find only records containing strings that _begin_ with the word `High`:

 #### Example: